PierreSenellart/provsql/doc/TODO/window-functions.md

 # Window functions

 Design note for provenance support of SQL window functions (`f(…) OVER (PARTITION BY … ORDER BY … [frame])`).
-Nothing of it is implemented yet.

 ## Status today

-A query with a window function over provenance-tracked relations runs, with a warning (`process_query`, test on `q->hasWindowFuncs`): each output row carries the provenance of its input row, and the windowed value is an opaque scalar.
+Tier 1 is implemented, together with the running aggregates of tier 2: an aggregate used as a window function over a frame determined by values becomes an `agg_token` over the rows of the frame (`replace_window_aggregations`, test `window_aggregates`, user documentation in `user/aggregation.rst`).

-That is right for the row, and says nothing of the value: `sum(x) OVER (…)` is a plain number, although which rows it sums depends on which rows are present.
+Any other window function runs as before, with a warning: each output row carries the provenance of its input row, and the windowed value is an opaque scalar.
+That is right for the row, and says nothing of the value: `rank()` is a plain number, although which rows it counts depends on which rows are present.

 ## Why it matters